easegress-io/easegress/doc/user_cases/workflow.md

 * `[[filter.pipeline-demo.rsp.body.key]]` in req-adaptor will extract `key` filed from agg-demo's JSON response(actually, it's the response from pipeline-demo)
 * `{\"key-from-agg-demo\": \"[[filter.agg-demo.rsp.body.key]]\",\"value-from-agg-demo1\":\"[[filter.agg-demo1.rsp.body.value]]\"}` in rsp-adaptor will combine agg-demo's JSON body's `key` filed and agg-demo1's JSON body's `value` together in the final HTTP response body of pipeline-agg
-* The template syntax above support GJSON[2] in the last filed.
+* The template syntax above supports GJSON[2] in the last field.

 ## References